docmarionum1/bitku/README.md

 # Bitku

 [Bitku](https://testnet.bitku.art/) is an (in-development) project to create generative haiku completely on the [Flow](https://www.onflow.org/) blockchain.
-With Bitku I set out to accomplish three novel (possibly first-of-its-kind) goals:
+With Bitku I set out to accomplish two novel (possibly first-of-its-kind) goals:

   1. Create a text-based generative NFT
   2. Embed a machine-learning model directly into a smart contract and generate outputs completely on the blockchain without any oracles or side-effects
-  3. Hard code charitable giving into the smart contract, so that a (large) portion of the cost for creating each haiku goes automatically to a charity

 ## How do I create a Bitku?